Flights for the Advancement of Science and Technology (FAST)

 This criterion evaluates how well the project promotes collaborative team research and interaction of the HQP with researchers from different disciplines and professions from academia, industry and governments.

 Poor.
 All HQP involved in the project are within the same level of academic program (ex.
-Master, PhD, Postdoctoral Fellows) and/or have unclear or limited interactions with other researchers than with their supervisor.
+Master, PhD, PDF) and/or have unclear or limited interactions with other researchers than with their supervisor.
 (Score: D=0)

 Average.
 Some HQP involved in the project collaborate and interact with researchers from different disciplines and professions from academia, industry or governments.
 HQP are from the same level of academic program (Master, PhD or Postdoctoral Fellow).
 (Score: C=2)